boschresearch/pylife/CODINGSTYLE.md

 One crucial quality criteria of program code is maintainability.
 In order to maintain code, the code has to be written clearly so that it is easily readable to someone who has not written it.
 Therefore it is helpful to have a consistent coding style with consistent naming conventions.
-However the coding style rules are not supposed to be strict rules.
-They can be ignored if there are good reasons to ignore them.
+However, the coding style rules are not supposed to be strict rules.
+They can be disobeyed if there are good reasons to do so.

 As we are programming in Python we vastly stick to the [PEP8 coding style guide][1].
 That document is generally recommendable to python programmers.
 This document therefore covers only things that go beyond the PEP8.
+So please read PEP8 for the general recommendations on python programming.

 ### Clean code